 In Los Angeles, CA, personal injury attorneys must prove various things to hold a defendant accountable in a personal injury claim.
 They include:

 A personal injury attorney has to prove that the defendant had the duty of care over the deceased.
 Everyone has some measure of care over others.
-At times, a personal injury attorney in Modoc County has an uphill task of proving care of duty owed since there’s no fine print about it.
+A personal injury attorney in Modoc County sometimes has an uphill task of proving care of duty owed since there’s no fine print about it.

 Once a personal injury lawyer in Northern California has proven that the defendant owed the deceased care of duty, the lawyer must go ahead and prove that the defendant breached his duty.